 How do oyster reefs, coral reefs, and mangroves help protect shorelines against climate change?
 How are communities incorporating traditional knowledge to restore and sustain the valuable resources of our oceans?

-Visit the places where land and sea meet and interact with community members who are protecting, reclaiming, and ensuring the future of these fascinating ecosystems.
+At the 2022 Folklife Festival, we visited the places where land and sea meet and interact with community members who are protecting, reclaiming, and ensuring the future of these fascinating ecosystems.

-Learn how the humble oyster is the foundation of the Chesapeake Bay watershed’s local ecosystem and economy and meet the people who are fostering the return and continued health of oysters in the bay.
+Visitors learned how the humble oyster is the foundation of the Chesapeake Bay watershed’s local ecosystem and economy and meet the people who are fostering the return and continued health of oysters in the bay.

-Discover how communities in Belize use local livelihoods and traditions to contribute to the health of mangroves, seagrass, and coral reef ecosystems.
+We discovered how communities in Belize use local livelihoods and traditions to contribute to the health of mangroves, seagrass, and coral reef ecosystems.

-Meet women artisans in Fiji, who preserve traditional skills like weaving sea grasses and carry on practices such as celestial navigation to protect the knowledge of living sustainably in their coastal habitats.
+Vistors met women artisans in Fiji, who preserve traditional skills like weaving sea grasses and carry on practices such as celestial navigation to protect the knowledge of living sustainably in their coastal habitats.